 A final note: be realistic about what may occur when you pass.
 While your spouse may fully intend to maintain relationships with your children, lives and relationships change.
 With an intentional estate plan, parents can take comfort in knowing their property will be passed to the next generation—or two—as they wish.

 Here at Sabrina Winters Law, we have helped hundreds of blended families plan their estates.
-Book a Call with us today to find out how we can help you!
+Schedule a Meeting with us today to find out how we can help you!

 Reference: The News-Enterprise (Dec.
 7, 2021) “In blended families, estate planning can have unintended issues”